7 years passed by in a blink.

 When I first lost my mom, it was difficult to look into the future and envision a normal life.
 I was 31 going on 32, and could not believe that my time with my mom was over; just like that.

 For weeks and months my nights would be filled with thoughts of sorrow.
 How she would never get to see all the milestones my brother and I still needed to reach, and how my future children would go without knowing their maternal grandmother.
 My mind was littered with worry, and sadness and until I learned to cope with it all, it would turn out to be one of the hardest times of my life.

-In these three years I have learned that grief is different for everyone.
+In these seven years I have learned that grief is different for everyone.
 But no matter the situation, as we all know we must endure this process at some point in our lives, the greatest lesson I’ve learned about grief is you must replace the sorrow with positivity.

 This doesn’t mean you “fake it until you make it”, or bottle up your sadness like it doesn’t exist.
 And I’m certainly not implying that you just find a way to “get over it” or that feelings of sorrow should be minimized.
 That is not my message by any means.
 But in order to be able to cope in such a way that YOUR life has meaning, you must remain positive.

 I’m not saying that transition is going to be easy.
 You may find yourself on a roller coaster ride of ups and downs at first.
 And that’s ok.
 But grief doesn’t need to be a negative event in your life.
 Mourning can be a positive experience.
 The grieving process can be a burden or a joy.
 And it’s ours to choose.